palmerj3/jest-unique-reporter/README.md

 A jest reporter that enforces unique test names.
 If duplicate test names are found then the test run will fail and tell you where the duplicates are.

+## Deprecated

+jest-unique-reporter is not longer supported.
+Please use eslint-plugin-jest for a much better way to prevent duplicate test names (and many more common testing problems). https://github.com/jest-community/eslint-plugin-jest

 ## Installation

 #### yarn